Eric Haase Player Props: Tigers vs. Twins

-Eric Haase -- with an on-base percentage of .212 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Minnesota Twins, with Louie Varland on the mound, on June 18 at 2:10 PM ET.
+Eric Haase -- with an on-base percentage of .219 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Minnesota Twins, with Pablo Lopez on the mound, on June 24 at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Twins.
+He racked up three RBI (going 2-for-4 with a double) in his most recent game against the Royals.

 Eric Haase Game Info & Props vs. the Twins